Bastien-Brd/Bastien-Brd.github.io/_posts/2016-09-17-dsp-on-raspberrypi.markdown

 ---
 In this article I describe how I got started experimenting with *Digital Sound Processing (DSP)* on Raspberry Pi.

 My first objective was to configure the Pi the play and record audio to and from my USB sound card.
-You can read how to set this up _in my previous article_.
+You can read how to set this up [in my previous article]({% post_url 2016-09-16-raspberrypi-usb-sound %}).

 The initial project I want to achieve is creating a guitar tuner; it would consist of: